TheMatjaz/matjaz.it/content/page/slides.md

 +++
-aliases = ["talks", "presentation", "presentations", "powerpoint"] date = "2016-06-09T23:02:19+02:00"
-description = "The slides I used in my talks are here for anybody who needs to check them again." draft = false
+aliases = ["slide", "talk", "talks", "presentation", "presentations", "powerpoint", "powerpoints"] date = "2016-06-09T23:02:19+02:00" description = "The slides I used in my talks are here for anybody who needs to check them again." draft = false